 By Ben Bagley

-Every year India Connection sends a large group of missionaries to Pune to minister to the physical needs of the people in the neighborhood during a weeklong Medical Camp.
+Every year India Connection sends a large group of volunteers to Pune to minister to the physical needs of the people in the neighborhood during a weeklong Medical Camp.
 Ben Bagley was one of many Americans who were visiting India for the first time.
 He served at the Prayer Station, where he and others on the team went before the Lord to intercede on behalf of anyone who asked for spiritual comfort and healing.

 In his small white hat, the man in front of me at the Prayer Station looked like a Krispy Kreme donut shop worker that had collapsed on a dirty floor from a long hard night’s work without a break.
 This short, obese Indian man dressed in white cotton pants and a dirty white shirt down to his knees dropped into the chair across from me like a heap of mashed potatoes settles on a plate from a turned over serving spoon.
 I prayed for the right words and help from the LORD to minister to this poor hurting man.